Aman-Verma-28/Text-Extractor-Using-Python/README.md

 # Text-Extractor-Using-Python
 ---
-This program will extract text from the webpages present in the paragraph tags.
+This program will extract text from the webpages present in the paragraph tags (Use main.py file for the code)
 ---

 ## Set up